deepfates/notebook/content/brain/listening-agency.md

 The point is to create an imaginary space in which you and your friends can hang out, atemporally. listening.agency locations should be imagined as the place where the podcasts are happening, and when recording a podcast, should be the place you imagine you're casting from.

+**Left Pod Commune**

+The podcast [[INTERGALACTIC RAILROAD]] gathered a network of similar podcasts called the Left Pod Commune.
+Together we updated the app to include the Left Pods and gave it a little IGRR branding.